 Children need a healthy, balanced diet to grow and develop the way they should.
 When ADHD drugs make them less hungry, they may not get enough calories, vitamins, and other nutrients.
 Some things you can try:

 - Give her healthy breakfasts and dinners.
 When children aren’t hungry at lunch, they may skip it, or they may try a light snack (crackers, cheese stick, fruit).That makes morning and evening meals extra important.

 - Try a shorter-acting drug.
 Long-acting drugs, sometimes called extended release, can last all day.
 Shorter-acting drugs can wear off in 3 to 4 hours -- just in time for meals.

 - Take a mini-break from medication.
-Ask your doctor if your child can skip medication for short periods of time, like on weekends or before special-occasion meals.
+Ask your doctor if your child can skip medication for short periods of time, like on weekends, school holidays and breaks or before special-occasion meals.

 ADHD drugs can keep kids up at night.
 That can happen if they took the last dose of the day too close to bedtime.
 Or it could be that a long-acting drug hasn’t worn off by bedtime.
 But you might wait a few weeks before asking your child’s doctor if you should make any changes to the medication.
 In the interim, make sure that your child isn't taking the afternoon dose too close to bedtime, and make sure your child has some activity after school to get rid of all the wiggles and energy.
 Sleep problems caused by ADHD medicine tend to get better with time.

 And keep in mind that overstimulation -- not medicine -- may be behind your child’s sleep problems.
 It can help to keep him off video games and his phone or computer before bedtime.
 You might try these other tips, too: